Your brain hasn’t stopped since you woke up.

 Does coloring actually help with anxiety?
 Research consistently shows structured, repetitive visual activities reduce cortisol and activate the parasympathetic nervous system.
 As a daily regulation tool, it’s genuinely effective.

 How long should a session be?
 10–45 minutes.
-Research suggests it takes about 7 minutes to fully enter a flow state — aim for at least 10 when you can.
+Research suggests it takes 10 to 15 minutes of uninterrupted focus to fully enter a flow state.
+Aim for at least 10 when you can.

 Can I color digitally?
 Yes.
 All collections include PNG files for Procreate, GoodNotes, or any drawing app on your iPad.